Optimizely warehouse native experimentation vs. Amplitude, Statsig, and Eppo

 Wrapping up...

-Your warehouse has the answers.
-Your teams have the questions.
-Choose tools that connect them directly.
+Your warehouse has the data.
+Your experiments have the insights.
+Choose a platform that connects them directly.

 See Optimizely Analytics in action